Pistol Lake Gold Property and an Overview of the Similar Gold Deposits in Nunavut, Canada

 The Pistol Lake property is located at 67°02’55”N and 108°47’10”W, approximately 14 km west of Portage Bay on Bathurst Inlet, Nunavut Territory.
 The property is approximately 600 km northeast of Yellowknife and about 190 km northeast of the Lupin Mine on Contwoyto Lake.
 But most importantly, it is located within a new and exciting gold camp in Canada with gold mines currently in development and production.

 Historical drill results and gold content at Pistol Lake was confirmed by Qikiqtaaluk Corporation by optioning Leeward’s Pistol Lake Gold Property in 2000.
 A review of all work done on the property was completed plus an additional eight hole drill program and this confirmed the previous findings.
 Qikiqtaaluk did not pursue the option at that time, despite recommendations by Watts, Giffis and McOuat to continue working on this project.
 Prior to the work completed by Watts, Giffis and McOuat for Qikiqtaaluk, 80 drill holes were completed providing a historical geological resource (Chevron, Silver Hart) of 580,000 tons of 0.406 oz/ton gold in one of the prospective zones.
 Continued systematic exploration should provide further gold mineralization along strike and at depth.
-A NI 43-101 report for Pistol Lake has been completed in the fall of 2020 and will be published soon.
-As such, Pistol Lake is very attractive property and should not be considered as a greenfield prospect.
+A NI 43-101 report by Stantec for Pistol Lake was completed in the fall of 2020 and is published in the reports section on this website.
+Pistol Lake is very attractive property and should not be considered a greenfield prospect.